-As the capital, Budapest hosts the lion's share of the major international happenings but there's still plenty going on around Hungary to book a trip to Balaton, Pécs or Szeged around a specific event.
+As the capital, Budapest hosts the lion's share of the major international happenings, but there's still plenty going on around Hungary, so it's still worth booking a trip to Balaton, Pécs, or Szeged for a specific event.

 Many were established long ago.
-First staged in 1981, the Budapest Spring Festival is a fortnight or more of mainly high-end culture, with classical music of the very best quality brought to the fore.
-Dance, theatre and the fine arts also feature.
+First staged in 1981, the Bartók Spring festival is a fortnight or more of mainly highend culture, with classical music of the very best quality brought to the fore, and dance, theatre, and the fine arts also featured.
 Venues range from the venerable - the Pesti Vigadó, the Erkel Színház - to the vibrant, such as the Akvárium Klub and the A38 Ship.